corenova/yang-forge/README.md

 sub-statement definitions for a reference regarding different types of command-line arguments, descriptions, and options processing syntax.
-The corresponding **actions** for each of the `rpc` extensions are implemented inside the `YangForge` module forging before-hook [here](src/yangforge.coffee).
+The corresponding **actions** for each of the `rpc` extensions are implemented inside the `YangForge` module forging after-hook [here](src/yangforge.coffee).

 ## Common Usage Examples